dodexahedron/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

         Sneaky local = default;

         // Error: this is illegal, and must be illegal, by our existing rules as the
-        // ref-safe-context of local is now an input into method arguments must match. local.SelfAssign();
+        // ref-safe-context of local is now an input into the "method arguments must match" rule. local.SelfAssign();

         // This would be dangerous as local now has a dangerous `ref` but the above